esolace88/Azure-Projects/Kubernetes-CICD/README.md

 ```

 **On Control Server**
-1. Add Current User to Docker group or Create a Deployment User and restart docker service
+1. Add a Current User to the Docker group or Create a Deployment User and restart Docker service
 	```bash
 	sudo usermod -aG docker $USER
 	sudo systemctl restart docker